MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoftml/packagehelp/mlModel.md

 #`summary.mlModel`: Summary of a Microsoft R Machine Learning model.

  Applies to version 1.3.0 of package MicrosoftML.

 ##Description

-Summary of a Microsoft R Machine Learning model.
+Provides a summary of a Microsoft R Machine Learning model.

 ##Usage

 ```
  ## S3 method for class `mlModel':